janvisg/Landing-Page/README.md

 # Landing-Page
-Create a Landing page for a Website
+Create a Landing page for a Recipe Website